estuary/flow/site/docs/concepts/schemas.md

 which is often the behavior that you're after.
 Schema `reduce` annotations allow for far more powerful behaviors.

-Reductions are done eagerly and continuously within Flow's runtime to reduce the overall movement and cost of data transfer and storage.
+The Flow runtime performs reductions frequently and continuously to reduce the overall movement and cost of data transfer and storage.
-A torrent of input collection documents can often become a trickle of reduced updates which must be stored or materialized into your endpoints.
+A torrent of input collection documents can often become a trickle of reduced updates that must be stored or materialized into your endpoints.

 :::info